 - 1. Make sure the connected image source you want to use is turned on. - 2.
-For video image sources, insert a DVD or other video media and press its play button, if necessary. - 3.
-Do one of the following: - Press the Source Search button on the projector or the Search button on the remote control until you see the image from the source you want.
+For video image sources, insert a DVD or other video media and press its play button, if necessary.

+- 3. Do one of the following: - Press the Source Search button on the projector or remote control until you see the image from the source you want.